matthewkeil/homodigit.us/README.md

 ` http.createServer((req, res, next) => res.write('<h1>hello, this is pod ' + podName + ' reporting, yo...</h1>'));`

 There are few levels of "persistent" data we should discuss.
 The fastest will be RAM storage.
-While not really persistent it will be loaded the same way from the Docker image.
+While not really persistent it affects the next type.
 Should memory run out it will overflow into a swap file.

 The second fastest will be persistent disks.
-They can be sized with the `--disk-size=DISK_SIZE` [flag.](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create#--disk-size) This is where disk access happens during runtime, ie the warmed cache of a database that is larger than memory, and thus where memory swap files are loaded.
-If you want your page file to run quicker you can adjust this by using the `--disk-type=pd-ssd` [flag.](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create#--disk-type) Alternately you can choose a different machine type with more memory to avoid needing a swap file.
+They can be sized with the `--disk-size=DISK_SIZE` [flag.](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create#--disk-size) This is where disk access actually happens when the "file structure" is called from a workload.
+Like memory overruns that require swap files, and thus where your warmed cache will live, like a database.
+If you want your db "to be faster" you can reduce latency by caching some of the frequent query responses and returning that instead of a fresh query.
+At some point space in memory will run out and if the cache is set to save more than memory will allow it goes to the disk, as a swap file.
+To solve that problem you can either change the [`--machine-type` flag](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create#--machine-type) to one with more memory or you can increase the disk speed so the cache will be quicker using the [`--disk-type=pd-ssd` flag.](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create#--disk-type)

 Persistent storage, like the database files that aren't in cache, are best handled by another method.
 We will get there.
+Serving stateful data (REDIS, SQL, etc.) no matter where it lives is a more advanced topic worthy of its own discussion.
+For now use mLab and follow me to read that post when it happens.

 [This is the full google discussion about disks](https://cloud.google.com/compute/docs/disks/).